twe4ked/dotfiles/README.md

 #### Common aliases (open/edit)

-`m path/to/project`

-If no arguments are supplied open the current folder with TextMate.

 `o path/to/project`

 Use `o` instead of `open` (`o ~/Sites` will open the sites folder), if no arguments are supplied; open the current folder.